Skip to main content

 Windows System

-• localPath: Use the system path format, typically using the \ separator
+• localPath: Use the system path format, usually with the \ separator

-• cloudPath: Uniformly use the / separator, OS-independent
+• cloudPath: Uniformly use the / separator, being independent of the operating system :::

 Frequently Asked Questions